 Day 4: Havana, Alamar & Cojimar.
 This morning, drive to Finca Vigia, Hemmingway’s Cuba retreat and visit Cojimar, the fishing village that was the setting for his book, The Old Man and the Sea.
 Then, drive to the district of Alamar on the outskirts of Havana.
 Started as an expansive social housing project in the 1970’s, these Soviet-style pre-fabricated concrete apartment blocks are now home to hundreds of thousands of Cubans.

 Amongst the buildings in Alamar are community gardens, called Organoponicos, where residents grow fruit, vegetables and herbs for their own consumption and local sale.
 Similar to co-op and community gardens in the United States, these Organoponicos facilitate community development and offer Alamar’s residents access to fresh produce.
 Enjoy a visit to one of these Organoponicos, which few visitors to Cuba have the opportunity to do.
-Lunch today is an open-air organic feast served by community volunteers and workers from Alamar.

 This afternoon, we’re in for a real treat.
 We travel to the Centro Pro Danza de Cuba, created in 1994 by Laura Alonso, the daughter of Cuba’s legendary ballet royalty, Alicia and Fernando Alonso.
 Alonso teaches children of all ages and regardless of talent or ability to pay, and she provides professional-minded dancers, who weren’t accepted into the national ballet school and company, with an opportunity to grow, study and even perform.
 Tour the school, housed in a crumbling mansion that was once a hospital and is slowly being refurbished, watch a rehearsal.
 Then, engage in discussions with the directors and dancers about dance opportunities in Cuba compared with those in the USA.